Compensation Claims and Benefits

 How can I avoid some problems with my claim?

 Being injured or disabled from work can be a very stressful time.
-Dealing with WorkSafeBC at the same time you’re coping with your medical problems can be a challenge.
+Navigating the workers compensation system can be challenging.

 Our Avoiding Problems with Your Claim Factsheet has some tips that may help you avoid some common problems, and deal with others.